lyteword/chspurgeon-tod/volume-3/psalm-60.md

 **Verse 4.** *A banner,* which is a sign or instrument:

-1\.Of union.
+1\.
+Of union.
 This people, who were lately divided and under several banners, thou hast now gathered together and united under one banner; to wit, under my government.

-2\.Of battle.
+2\.
+Of battle.
 Thou hast given us an army and power to oppose our enemies.
 We had our banner to set against theirs.

-3\.Of triumph.
+3\.
+Of triumph.
 We have not lost our banner but gained theirs, and brought it away in triumph.
 Compare Ps 20:5. *Matthew Poole.*

 **Verse 6.** *God hath spoken in his holiness.* That is, by Samuel he hath promised, as he is an holy God, and true of his word, that I should be king of all Israel, and now he hath performed it.
 (2 Samuel 5.)
 Yet Calvin speaks of it as not yet performed; but the course of the history makes it plain that David was now king over the parts of which he here speaketh. *I will divide Shechem,* as subjects to me as Joshua having the land under him, divided it amongst his people: so David being king over all the parts of the land, divides to his followers such portions as belonged unto them by inheritance, from which happily some of them had been expelled by the time of Ishbosheth his reign; or some families in the time of those wars might be utterly wasted away, and so the king having free power to dispose of their lands, might give them amongst his men, and take part to himself. *John Mayer.*